rjbourne/sceneObjects/README.md

 ## Use

-simply add sceneObjects.cpp and sceneObjects.hpp to a folder to be included in the compile path, inclde as usual
+simply run the Makefile then add sceneObjects.a and sceneObjects.hpp to a folder to be included in the include path